arthurazs/dotapatch/README.md

 Run `$ ./patch.py -f <filename>`.
 Replace `<filename>` with the **changelog filename**.

     $ ./patch.py -f 688f

-The first run may take a while as you need internet connection to download data from HeropediaData (which will be stored and reduce future runtime).

 ## Getting started
 You will need python 2.7 or higher.